mnn/root-cz-fixer/README.md

  * [x] main page
  * [x] forum
  * [x] blog

 * new features
  * [x] mascot
  * [ ] concatenating all comments into article page

 * tweaks
  * [x] icon
  * [x] force auto-load of all images on main page

 * content filtering
  * [x] marking/hiding PR articles
  * [x] hiding of zdrojak.cz articles

+***

 * support
  * [ ] write build description in readme

 * tools
  * [ ] better installation process - inline css into compiled JS file?
  * [ ] distribute just a loader (automatic updates)?

 ## Showcase

+There is a high chance that these shots are not from current version, don't expect 1:1 match.

 ### Icon
 ![](http://i.imgur.com/pDdhNKz.png)